-There were no other options issued by the board between the years 2010 and 2014.
+There were no options issued by the board between the years 2010 and 2014.
 There was no other compensation paid to directors or management during this period.

-During the fiscal year ending September 30, 2015, the Corporation's board granted 1,200,000 incentive stock options to certain of its directors, officers and consultants pursuant to its 2014 stock option plan.
-Each stock option is exercisable into a common share of the company for a period of five years.
+Subsequent to the fiscal year ending September 30, 2014, the Corporation's board granted 1,200,000 incentive stock options to certain of its directors, officers and consultants pursuant to its stock option plan.
+Each stock option is exercisable into a common share of the company for a period of five years from the date of issuance.
 A total of 900,000 options are exercisable at \$0.30 per share; 100,000 are exercisable at \$0.40 per share and 200,000 are exercisable at \$0.50 per share.
 This option grant was disclosed in a press release issued October 24, 2014.

-During the year ending September 30, 2016, the Corporation's board granted 50,000 incentive stock options to each of its directors as compensation for serving as a director of the board for the year ending March 30, 2016.
+Subsequent to the year ending September 30, 2015, the Corporation's board granted 50,000 incentive stock options to each of its directors as compensation for serving as a director of the board for the year ending March 30, 2016.
 Each stock option is exercisable into a common share of the company for a period of five years and are exercisable at \$0.45 per share.

-During the year ending September 30, 2016, the Corporation's board granted 50,000 incentive stock options to each of its directors as compensation for serving as a director of the board for the year ending March 30, 2017.
+Subsequent to the year ending September 30, 2016, the Corporation's board granted 50,000 incentive stock options to each of its directors as compensation for serving as a director of the board for the year ending March 30, 2017.
 Each stock option is exercisable into a common share of the company for a period of five years and are exercisable at \$0.50 per share.
-This option grant was disclosed in a press release issued during September, 2016.